Kurt Kaul

-Kurt Kaul (5 October 1890 - 25 December 1944) was an SS-Gruppenführer and a Generalleutnant of Police, who served as the Higher SS and Police Leader in southwest Germany.
+Kurt Kaul (5 October 1890 – 25 December 1944) was an SS-Gruppenführer and a Generalleutnant of Police, who served as the Higher SS and Police Leader in southwest Germany.
 While serving with the Waffen-SS, he was killed in action in the siege of Budapest.

 Early life

 Kaul was the son of an estate owner in the Prussian Province of Posen.
-After attending volksschule and gymnasium, he obtained an advanced agricultural degree.
+After attending Volksschule and Gymnasium, he obtained an advanced agricultural degree.
 He joined the Imperial German Army in September 1914 at the outbreak of the First World War and fought on the western front.
 From 1916, as a Leutnant, he served as an artillery battery commander.
 He was wounded and earned the Iron Cross, 1st and 2nd class.

-After the end of the war he joined the Freikorps and was deployed in the Baltic States as a battery commander for the Baltic Landeswehr from February 1919.
+After the end of the war, he joined the Freikorps and was deployed in the Baltic States as a battery commander for the Baltic Landeswehr from February 1919.
 He fought with the "Iron Division," but left the army in April 1920 and settled in Danzig where he worked as a mechanic and ran a car dealership.
-In 1920 he joined the Deutschvölkischer Schutz- und Trutzbund, the largest, most virulent and most influential anti-semitic organization in Germany.
+In 1920, he joined the Deutschvölkischer Schutz- und Trutzbund, the largest, most virulent and most influential antisemitic organization in Germany.
 In 1924, he joined the right-wing German Völkisch Freedom Party, and in 1925 the "Bund der Kamerad," a protection squad for Nazi Party speakers.